tomvita/MyNXCheats/Bayonetta 3/readme.md

 ## Jump
-For this game and for a few others, never jump = 0, jump once = 1, jump twice = 2 Search for it then use what you have learn in this tutorial and make the code
+For this game and for a few others, never jump = 0, jump once = 1, jump twice = 2 Search for it then use what you have learn in this tutorial and make the code.
+The cost of doing this search is so low that it just make sense to give it a try everytime.